Former CBC digital journalist

-Dave Dormer joined CBC Calgary in May 2016.
+Dave Dormer worked with CBC Calgary from 2016 to 2019.
 A graduate of the SAIT photojournalism program, Dave has worked in print and television newsrooms across western Canada.
-Story ideas can be sent to email@example.com

 Latest from Dave Dormer

 'It belongs on House of Cards': Political rivals question Kenney's credibility after document leak